“Leather” sofas & “leather” reclining furniture are available in a wide range of prices.

 Accessories made with corrected leathers are labeled “top grain.”

-Split leather is the bottom hide layer left over after the top grain has been removed.
+Split leather is the bottom hide layer (bottom grain) left over after the top grain has been removed.

 It is not as strong as the top grain and more susceptible to stains and discoloration.

-Suede is a corrected leather when referring to accessories.
+Suede is a “corrected leather” when referring to accessories, but not to furniture.

 Just like corrected top grain leather, the bottom grain is sanded to remove natural imperfections.